-Associate Professor Jennifer Borgo Raia, Director of the Honors Program, Chair of the Department of Science and Mathematics, Coordinator of the Environmental Science minor
+Associate Professor Jennifer Borgo Raia, Director of the Honors Program, Coordinator of the Department of Sciences and Mathematics, Coordinator of the Environmental Science minor Lauren Pratt, Assistant Director of the Honors Program

-The Honors Program involves a course of study that allows for particularly well-prepared and motivated students seeking undergraduate degrees to go beyond the requirements for a Coker College Degree.
+The Honors Program involves a course of study that allows for particularly well-prepared and motivated students seeking undergraduate degrees to go beyond the requirements for a Coker University degree.
 The Honors Program includes in its framework a combination of course work, study abroad experiences, individualized research projects, and service projects.

 Outstanding prospective students will be given applications to join the Honors Program.
-When evaluating applicants for the Honors Program, Coker College is looking for exceptional and well-rounded students who will help the program thrive.
+When evaluating applicants for the Honors Program, Coker University is looking for exceptional and well-rounded students who will help the program thrive.
 Consequently, admission to the Honors Program is dependent on four factors: